pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

         [ (gogoproto.jsontag) = "suggested_reviewers,omitempty" ];
 }

-// RequestState represents the state of a request for escalated privilege. enum KubernetesSessionRequestState {
+// KubernetesSessionRequestState represents the state of a request for escalated privilege. enum KubernetesSessionRequestState {
     // PENDING variant represents a session that is waiting on participants to fulfill the criteria
     // to start the session.